lingul/oophp-v5/phpunit/README.md

 One aim with a test suite is to cover all lines of code, we measure this through code coverage.
 The test cases you write should optimally cover the whole code, each line, at least once.
 Some code sections need to be covered by several test cases due to their complexity depending on different values or states.

-In most cases one should be able to get code coverage thought the class public API, the public methods.
+In ligm19t cases one should be able to get code coverage thought the class public API, the public methods.
 That would imply a class that is written to be testable.
 If you have code sections that can not be reached through the public API, then you should ask yourself "why do I have this structure?".

 Sometimes you encounter classes that are hard to write test cases for, or to get enough code coverage.
 This can be an indicator to refactor the class to make it more testable.